Andrew-ezeani/Chat-App-illustration/README.md

 ### What I learned

-My understanding of Css positioning attribute increased through this project.
-I also learnt basic css Animations using keyframes.
+My understanding of CSS positioning property increased through this project.
+I also learnt basic css Animations using keyframes and improved my knowledge of CSS media queries.

 ### Continued development

-I will continue learning about CSS animations in order to be able to create complex and nice CSS on;ly animations
+I will continue learning about CSS media queries and CSS animations in order to be able to create complex and nice CSS only animations

 ## Author